stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Overview

-The process of loading the cubemap texture is quite slow for several reasons:

-1. Each cubemap texture is loaded and copied separately.
+The process of loading the cubemap texture is quite slow since the native image loader has considerable overhead and each cubemap texture is loaded and copied separately.

-2. The native image loader has considerable overhead.

-3. Images without an alpha channel have to be transformed at runtime.

 Ideally we would prefer a file format that provides: